Dabbling in Jet Lag

 The ever-impressive Eiffel Tower and Chateaux Versailles are some of the most well-known buildings.
 But if you stroll the streets of Eguisheim, you’ll find half-timbered houses that’ll leave you mesmerized.

 In fact, I often travel to cities just to look at the architecture.

 There are countless reasons to love France, but for many, the French language is a big part of what draws them to this amazing country.

-From the moment I started speaking French, I knew France would be a permanent home.
-Once I could talk with French people in French my perspective changed.
+From the moment I started speaking French, my perspective changed and I knew France would be a permanent home.
 I developed a deeper connection with the culture.
 And I was no longer a tourist or an expat.
 I was French.

 French is also a beautiful language.
 In fact, it’s even considered one of the most romantic languages in the world.